predicer-tools/Predicer/README.md

 # Predicer
 ‘Predictive decider’ for actors making decisions over multiple stages

-## How to use
+## How to install

 - Clone the project to your computer using git.
 - Make sure that the main branch is activated.
 - Open a julia REPL.
 It is recommended to use a IDE such as VSCode or Atom, as the results from the model are currently not saved in a separate file.
 - Navigate to *.\Predicer* using the `cd` command.